slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Albert Einstein*
 > *"An idea that is not dangerous is unworthy of being called an idea at all."
 -- Oscar Wilde*
-> *"There is one thing stronger than all the armies in the world, and that is an idea whose time has come."
--- Victor Hugo*
 > *"A new idea is delicate.
 It can be killed by a sneer or a yawn; it can be stabbed to death by a quip and worried to death by a frown on the right man's brow."
 -- Ovid*
 > *"All achievements, all earned riches, have their beginning in an idea."